 It includes gratitude lists, colouring pages, and dot to dots.
 There are sections related to family, friends, school, home, and nature.

-The layout encourages an appraisal of thoughts and feelings about the various areas of life, followed by time to work through a series of different gratitude lists, before reevaluating those same areas again.
-The idea behind this format is to record and show positive development from the beginning of the journal to the end.
+The idea behind this format is to record and show positive development from the beginning of the journaling journey to the end.

-Both wellbeing and positivity journals have been carefully designed with the user in mind, to encourage ongoing use and improved mental health and emotional wellbeing, as well as a shift towards a more positive attitude.
+Both wellbeing and positivity journal printables have been carefully designed with the user in mind, to encourage ongoing use and improved mental health and emotional wellbeing, as well as a shift towards a more positive attitude.